tcr/edit-text/docs/src/getting-started.md

 nightly-2018-09-25-x86_64-apple-darwin  # for example
 ```

 This command should print a rust version that is equivalent to the contents of the `./rust-toolchain` file.
 This is the version of the nightly Rust compiler the project currently depends on.
-This file is updated periodically; `rustup` will automatically manages downloading and using the correct compiler version for you.
+This file is updated periodically; `rustup` will automatically manage downloading and using the correct compiler version for you.

 **Global build tools:** The build environment requires some Rust binary dependencies to be installed using `cargo install`.
 You can run the following commands to install these requirements one at a time: